 The Philosophy of The Baobab Way

-I’ve learnt that our thought system drives our reality.
-I’ve learned that all emotions fall either on the side of fear or the side of love.
-And I’ve learnt that operating from a place of love is infinitely more desirable than operating from a place of fear.
+Life has taught our thought system drives our reality.
+I have learned that all emotions fall either on the side of fear or the side of love.
+And I have learnt that living from a place of love is infinitely more desirable than living from a place of fear.
 I don’t profess to always get it right.
-I just know that when I have acted out of fear, I have discouraged and driven away exactly the results I wanted.
+I just know that when I act out of fear, I discourage and block the results I want.

 Most of what society teaches us is fear.
 Our parents, schools, TV, government, even religion.
 It takes great courage to contemplate that there may be a different way.
-Those who do have long been considered ‘weird’, ‘whacky’, misguided and not taken seriously.
+Those who do, have long been considered ‘weird’, ‘whacky’, ‘woohoo’, misguided and not taken seriously.
 The world is changing though.

 Like the roots of the Baobab, our thought system is the foundation for our lives.
 We feed ourselves thoughts of fear or thoughts of love and the results are evident in our lives.

 Your effect on the world, on those around you and also on yourself, is the vibe or energy you put out as a result of your thought and belief systems.
 I call it your energy system.
 This is how you interact with your life, yourself, your environment, others.
 You have an effect in the world.
 This is your energy.
-It is highly malleable.
-It depends on the thoughts you think and the foundation of your thinking.
+It depends on the thoughts you think and the foundation of your thinking, whether it comes from love or fear.
 Like attracts like, so you get more of what you think about.
 Be careful now.
-If you think, ‘I don’t want more of XXX’, you are really thinking about XXX and you will get more XXX.
+If you think, ‘I don’t want more of XXX’, you are really thinking about XXX and you will get more XXX!